AmruthPillai/TensorFlowAndroidMNIST/README.md

     $ make install

-(Unlike original Android demo in Tensorflow, you don't need to install bazel to build this demo.
+(Unlike original Android demo in TensorFlow, you don't need to install Bazel to build this demo.

-Tensorflow library files (.a files) and header files are extracted from original Tensorflow Android demo r0.10.